OpenArchive/Save-app-ios/README.md

 https://open-archive.org/save/

-Save by OpenArchive enables you to safely preserve, organize, and share your mobile media.
+Save is an open-source app created by OpenArchive to help you securely verify, share, and archive your mobile media.
+It's free, open-source, and available for iOS and Android.

-Designed with and for newsrooms, human rights defenders, and archivists, Save keeps you in control of your mobile media at all times.

 ## Author